Open market operations

 Fine-tuning operations

-Fine-tuning operations can be executed on an ad hoc basis to manage the liquidity situation in the market and to steer interest rates.
+Fine-tuning operations can be executed on an ad hoc basis to manage the liquidity situation in the market and to steer short-term interest rates.
 In particular, they aim to smooth the effects on interest rates caused by unexpected liquidity fluctuations.
-Fine-tuning operations are primarily executed as reverse transactions, but may also take the form of outright transactions, foreign exchange swaps and collection of fixed-term deposits.
-They will normally be executed through quick tenders or bilateral procedures.
+Fine-tuning operations are primarily executed as reverse transactions, but may also take the form of foreign exchange swaps or the collection of fixed-term deposits.
+They will normally be executed through quick tenders and a limited number of eligible counterparties may be selected to participate.

 Structural operations

 Structural operations can be carried out by the Eurosystem through reverse transactions, outright transactions, and the issuance of debt certificates.
-These operations are executed whenever the ECB wishes to adjust the structural position of the Eurosystem vis-à-vis the financial sector (on a regular or non-regular basis).
+These operations are executed whenever the ECB wishes to adjust the structural position of the financial sector vis-à-vis Eurosystem (on a regular or non-regular basis).
 Structural operations in the form of reverse transactions and the issuance of debt instruments are carried out by the Eurosystem through standard tenders.
 Structural operations in the form of outright transactions are normally executed through bilateral procedures.
+In March 2024, the Governing Council of the ECB decided that new structural LTROs and a structural portfolio of securities will be introduced once the Eurosystem balance sheet begins to grow durably again, taking into account legacy bond holdings.
+These operations will make a substantial contribution to covering the banking sector’s structural liquidity needs arising from autonomous factors and minimum reserve requirements.
+The structural refinancing operations and the structural portfolio of securities will be calibrated in accordance with a set of principles agreed by the Governing Council and to avoid interference with the monetary policy stance.

 More information and rates